permaweb/ao-cookbook/src/tutorials/getting-started/preparations.md

 # Preparations

+**The awakening begins**

+You've always known there's more to this world, just outside of your reach.
+You've been searching for it, not even knowing what it was you were looking for.
+It... is `ao`.

-In this step of the `Getting Started` tutorial, we'll install the aos client and start a new process.
+We begin our journey by installing the `aos` client and starting a new process.
 This will allow us to interact with the ao computer and complete the rest of the tutorial.

 ## System requirements.

-The local client of aos is super simple to install.
+The local client of aos is very simple to install.
 Just make sure you have:

 - [NodeJS](https://nodejs.org) version 20+.
 (If you haven't yet installed it, check out [this page](https://nodejs.org/en/download/package-manager) to find instructions for your OS).
 - A code editor of your choice.